CodingSea/cipher-front-end/README.md

 **Blockers include:**

-* we need more time to applying the ideas planed for porject.
+* we need more time to applying the ideas planed for porject(the web socket).